Hermann, Missouri: History

 The city was founded by the Deutsche Ansiedlungs-Gesellschaft zu Philadelphia (German Settlement Society of Philadelphia) in 1837.
 It was promoted by Gottfried Duden, who wrote about the area in his Bericht über eine Reise nach den westlichen Staaten Nord Amerikas (Report of a Journey to the Western States of Northern America).
-In November 1837, an early group of settlers was led by George Bayer, who bought the land on the behalf of the Society.
-However, George was waylaid in Pittsburgh due to illness and arrived in Hermann in the spring of 1838 leading another group of families.
+In November 1837, an early group of settlers was led by George Bayer, who bought the land on the behalf of the society.
+George was waylaid in Pittsburgh, though, due to illness and arrived in Hermann in the spring of 1838 leading another group of families.
 The town was platted after the society sold shares in the 11300 acre of Gasconade River valley land it had purchased.

-The society had almost utopian goals of a "heart of German-America" where it could perpetuate traditional German culture and establish a self-supporting colony built around farming, commerce, and industry.
-The town is named after Hermann der Cherusker, a Germanic leader who defeated the Romans in the Battle of the Teutoburg Forest in the year 9 AD.
+The society had almost utopian goals of a "heart of German America" where it could perpetuate traditional German culture and establish a self-supporting colony built around farming, commerce, and industry.
+The town is named after Hermann der Cherusker, a Germanic leader who defeated the Romans in the Battle of the Teutoburg Forest in 9 CE.
 In 2009, Hermann celebrated the 2000th anniversary of the battle, in which the Germanic warrior Hermann defeated three Roman legions.

 A bronze statue of the city's namesake was dedicated in the Hermann Park.

-Hermann was the nearest town after the Gasconade Bridge train disaster, November 1, 1855.
+Hermann was the nearest town to the Gasconade Bridge train disaster, November 1, 1855.
 The Leimer Hotel in Hermann was used as a temporary hospital to treat the wounded.